kickass0/tutorial/README.md

-1. index
-This is my app
+This is my first try to use git.